normanorma/WebAdvJS/README.md

 - Be true to your work, your friends, and your teacher

 #### Evaluations
 - Punctuation; please be in class on time, respect your teacher and friends.
-Waiting slows down the class, and is a stupid thing to do.
+Waiting slows down the class.
+It affects the whole learning process.
 - Weekly homework
 - Projects